Geoffrey Wasswa

-Geofrey Wasswa is a Ugandan footballer who plays as a defender for Uganda Premier League club SC Villa and the Uganda national team.
+Geofrey Wasswa is a Ugandan professional footballer who plays as a defender for Ethiopian Premier League club Ethiopian Coffee and the Uganda national team.

 Youth career

 Wasswa started his football career as a kid in Haka Academy where he advanced to school football when he joined secondary school at St Mary's Kitende he was voted Eastern best player in the Airtel Raising Stars football championship.
 During his school days at St Marys Kitende, Wasswa won several Copa Coca-Cola championships for the school and East Africa school championships.